StareInTheAir/ImdbToTraktV2Sync/README.md

 - Detects which movies you already entered manually into trakt and skips them, so that you don't get duplicate entries
 - Correctly sets the trakt property 'watched\_at' based on the date you marked the movie watched on IMDB
 - Uses new trakt v2 API with OAuth2
-- Runs with python 2.7 and 3.x
+- Runs with python 3 (tested with 3.4) and 2.7 (with small modification)

 ## Instructions
 You need to download your IMDB watchlist as CSV, because IMDB removed the http retrieve feature.
 Head over to